Wrap around extension

 Some local authorities have a policy that doesn’t allow wraparound extensions, such as New Forest District Council, which has a design guide.

-Two-storey extensions are highly unlikely to be granted permission on terraced homes and, even single-storey may be restricted on size and height.
+Two-storey extensions are highly unlikely to be granted permission on terraced homes, and even single-storey extensions may be restricted on size and height.

 If you want smooth planning permission, you must ensure that your extension design does not affect your neighbour's light.
 It shouldn't affect their privacy either.

-Other Regulations You Need To Know About Wrap Around Extension
+Other Regulations You Need to Know About Wrap Around Extensions

 front of row house

 Any home extension must follow due regulations and standards.
-A wraparound extension is not an exclusion to this condition.
-Although they are similar with double-storey extension and single-storey extension, they are not entirely the same.
+Wraparound extensions are not an exception to this condition.
+Although they are similar to double-storey extensions and single-storey extensions, they are not entirely the same.

 Since you are already aware of planning permission, let's check out some other essential regulations for your building project.